"Oh, that's the spot, Doc!"

 A type of soft tissue therapy, trigger point therapy, first coined by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in a certain part of the body can actually be brought about by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

-By including trigger point therapy, the doctor or therapist puts pressure on these painful points to relax the muscle and tissues affected.
+By including trigger point therapy, the doctor or therapist presses on these painful points to relax the muscle and tissues affected.
 Even as the application of pressure on a trigger point might cause your soreness to become more noticeable, it has the odd effect of feeling good at the same time.
 You will discover that trigger point therapy in connection with your chiropractic Cox Technic treatment does wonders to move you toward pain relief.

 Moses Chiropractic provides trigger point therapy to maximize your healing.
 Ask Moses Chiropractic for more information.